Arrival (company): History

 In October 2022, the company announced job cuts amid relocation of its van production from Bicester to the US.
 It also announced restructuring of its business to focus on the US market by capitalising on the incentives from Inflation Reduction Act of 2022.
 In January 2023, it reduced its remaining UK workforce by half, to 800, to concentrate on the US and take advantage of green energy subsidies.
 The company also appointed Igor Torgov as its CEO.

+In Spring 2023, Arrival announced a second merger with special purpose acquisition company (SPAC) Kensington Capital Acquisition Corp V for $283 million dollars.
+The deal was later cancelled due to concerns about Arrival's production delays.
+Arrival also lost out on a $25 million dollar investment by US hedge fund Antara Capital.
+The agreement to purchase an additional $25m in equity was terminated before the deadline of 30 June 2023.

+Arrival was delisted from Nasdaq in January 2024 and shortly afterward began insolvency proceedings.